 Parent Presentations

-Parent Presentations can be provided to any group of adults in the community.
-This can be arranged with any local community groups, library groups, PTA programs, back-to-school night, or professional groups, and arranged through school personnel.
+Parent Presentations can be provided to any group of adults in the community such as: local community groups, library groups, PTA programs, back-to-school night, or professional groups.
 These workshops include education for parents on how to recognize warning signs in their teen’s relationships, how to foster conversations about healthy and unhealthy relationships, and essential resources for parents and their teens to navigate dating.